Derby gathers for veteran awareness fundraiser

 DERBY, Kan.
 (KSNW) – A fundraiser for veterans is bringing out many supporters to raise awareness for veteran suicide.

-22BuddyCheck and The Coffee House join forces to raise funds for the cause with a 22 hour walk/run/ruck event.
+22BuddyCheck and The Coffee House joined forces Saturday to raise funds for the cause with a 22 hour walk/run/ruck event.

-The 2nd Annual 22BuddyCheck Fundraiser began at 12 a.m. and continues through to 10 p.m. tonight.
+The 2nd Annual 22BuddyCheck Fundraiser began at 12 a.m.
+Saturday morning and continues through to 10 p.m.

+“It’s not a sign of weakness to ask for help” says Joshua Kegley, President of Suicide Awareness.
+“It’s actually a sign of strength that you’re able to pull it together enough and actually tell someone you have a problem.”

-The Coffee House will be donating 10% of proceeds to the cause and customers that stop in are entered in a free coffee house gift card drawing and a Fire HD8 tablet.
+The Coffee House will be donating 10 percent of proceeds to the cause and customers that stop in are entered in a free coffee house gift card drawing and a Fire HD8 tablet.

 The event will also boast several raffles, a quilt auction and local area vendors selling merchandise.